timconseevable/liftoff-assignments/P2-Project_Outline/README.md

 ### Overview
 I have been working as a pizza delivery driver for several years now, and I meticuously track my tipped earnings, wages, hours, et cetera in a spreadsheet.
-I want a mobile app that I can utilize while working to track this data and search through it as well.
+I want a mobile app that I can utilize while working to track and search this data.
-This is my minimum viable product.
-I would like to eventually expand this idea to allow tracking of expenses for budgeting purposes, tasks to complete, personal notes, and creative projects.
+Making a mobile app will be a bit more complicated and require learning some new languages.
+So my minimum viable product will be to make a web version of this app.
+Once finished, I will make the mobile version.
+Eventually, I would like to expand this idea to allow tracking of expenses for budgeting purposes, tasks to complete, personal notes, and creative projects as well.